stewarda/Test/README.md

                win_A360USER='279774'

 Update Mail Relay configuration file
-1. Modify mail_config.py                              (this is required to send notifications of scans and reports.
+  1.Modify mail_config.py (this is required to send notifications of scans and reports.
 For EC2 scans it enumerates all instances, by region and identifies small/micro and non-running instances which will be filtered from scanning per AWS terms of use)

 	#IP address of the mail server
         server='10.151.16.251'
         #Message characteristic of the amazon instances's report.
        	reports_send_from='ec2_report_generator@autodesk.com'
         reports_subject='Qualys Amazon EC2 Reports (DO NOT REPLY)' reports_send_to='marcelo.dominguez@autodesk.com,dan.stewart@autodesk.com'
         reports_text='Those reports were generated automatically, please DO NOT REPLY'

         #Message characteristic of the scan reports
         scan_send_from='ec2_report_generator@autodesk.com'
         scan_send_to='marcelo.dominguez@autodesk.com'
         scan_text='These report were generated automatically, please DO NOT REPLY'

 Update Report Template configuration file
-1. Modify report_templates.py    (Defines the VM and PC templates that will be used for report generation.
+  1.Modify report_templates.py    (Defines the VM and PC templates that will be used for report generation.
 ID's of the templates can be found in Qualys)

-               #VM Report Template: A360 Brief Summary Sev 1-5 (excluding non-running kernels)
+	#VM Report TemplateName: A360 Brief Summary Sev 1-5 (excluding non-running kernels)
         vm_template='1671283'

-               #PC Report Template: A360 Benchmark Reference Failed Checks Only
+	#PC Report Template Name: A360 Benchmark Reference Failed Checks Only
         pc_template='1654795'

 Update  Scan Profile configuration file
-1. Modify scan_profile.py                 (Defines the scan option profiles used for VM and PC scans and the policy ID's used for PC reporting)
+  1.Modify scan_profile.py (Defines the scan option profiles used for VM and PC scans and the policy ID's used for PC reporting)

                #PC Scan Option Profile: A360 Policy Compliance Scan
                pc_scan='739787'